 “Karona!
 Verum!
 Amora!
 Where are you!?”

-He yelled as loud as he could, but after a minute or two, the boy lost hope and almost lost his voice.
+He yelled as loud as he could, but soon, his hope began to fade with his voice.
 Though he fought as hard as he could, tears began falling from his heavy eyes and mingling with the rain.
 He lowered his head as the tears continued to flow.

 They can’t be dead.
 God, please tell me they are alive.
-Please God, I’m begging You.
+Please, I’m begging You.

 He opened his eyes toward the ground and saw a sword lying at his feet.
 Mud was splattered all across the blade as well as the handle.
 The boy leaned down to pick up the muddied weapon.
-This six foot longsword had a double-edged, tungsten carbide blade and held a palm sized crystal star that was embedded into the center of the cross guard.
+The six-foot longsword had a double-edged, tungsten carbide blade and held a palm-sized crystal star that was embedded into the center of the cross guard.
 The sword was dressed in black and red, dragon skin like leather that stretched from underneath the guard all the way down the iron grip and stopped just above the silver, fireball shaped pommel that contained a dark red, cross-shaped crystal in the center of it.

 As he tightened his grip, the crystal star began emitting a white light that could barely be noticed.
 Fear began to ravage his heart, as he quickly reasoned with himself, trying to remember what happened.